JayDaYoungan

 Javorius Tykies Scott (July 15, 1998 – July 27, 2022), known professionally as JayDaYoungan, was an American rapper and singer.
-He was best known for his singles "23 Island", "Elimination", and "Opps", which have received 73, 35, and 40 million respective streams on SoundCloud as of November 2022.
-Scott released the mixtapes Forever 23 (2018), Endless Pain (2019), and his debut commercial mixtape Misunderstood (2019), which peaked at number 43 on the US Billboard 200.
-His debut studio album, Baby23, was released on June 5, 2020.
-He was first exposed to the mainstream with his mixtapes Ruffwayy and The Real Jumpman 23, which included the tracks "Sliding Freestyle" and "Muddy Situation".
+He was best known for his 2019 single "23 Island", which received double platinum certification by the Recording Industry Association of America (RIAA).
+After signing with Atlantic Records, the song was included on both his debut commercial mixtape Misunderstood (2019) and debut studio album, Baby23 (2020)—both of which entered the top 50 of the Billboard 200.
+His second and third commercial mixtapes, Endless Pain (2019) and 23 Is Back (2021), were released before his death on July 27, 2022, when he was fatally shot by five unknown assailants.

 Early life

-Scott was born on July 15, 1998, in Bogalusa, Louisiana.
-He began his rapping career at the age of 18 and dropped out of high school to pursue his career.
+Javorius Scott was born on July 15, 1998, in Bogalusa, Louisiana.
+Growing up, he listened to Boosie Badazz, Gucci Mane, and Chief Keef.
+Scott played on his high school’s basketball team and wanted to go to the NBA, but was eventually kicked off the team due to poor grades.
+He dropped out in his senior year to pursue a career in rapping.

 Career

 2017–2018: Beginnings, "Interstate", and Forever 23

 In February 2017 Scott released his mixtape Ruffwayy, which became a regional success and gave him local recognition; his song "Interstate" broke 4 million views on YouTube in under a month.
 He was then considered for a spot on the XXL freshman list in 2018, a list of up-and-coming rappers.

 After the project Scott released the mixtape The Real Jumpman 23, which had 13 tracks totaling 32 minutes, including the songs "Sliding Freestyle" and "Muddy Situation".
 He then released mixtapes Wake Up and Taking Off, the latter of which featured rappers FG Famous and NBA 3Three.

-His first nationwide hit came with the song "Elimination" on the mixtape 23, which has over 62.8 million streams on Spotify as of November 2022.
+His first nationwide hit came with the song "Elimination" on the mixtape 23, which has over 145.3 million streams on Spotify as of September 2025.
 He was interviewed by the lyric company Genius to break down the meaning of the song.
 The mixtape had 10 tracks at 28 minutes with no features.
-Then he released the mixtape Forever 23, including the tracks "Thot Thot" and "Purge", which have garnered 43.9 and 22 million streams respectively on Spotify and helped push him into international recognition.
+Then he released the mixtape Forever 23, including the tracks "Thot Thot" and "Purge", which have garnered 76 and 33 million streams respectively on Spotify and helped push him into international recognition.
 The critic site AllMusic rated the mixtape 3.5/5 stars, and despite it having no features, the mixtape reached number 86 on the Billboard 200 becoming his first entry on that chart.
 It also hit number 37 on the Top R&B/Hip-Hop Albums.